UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Margaret_Marrs.md

 It was paper tape in those days.
 And we had coding sheets, and they had . . .
 I can’t remember much of it, but this tells you it.
-It’s called “Stroke E,” is the club \[of people who worked on the computer\].
-The sheets were 32 lines \[draws picture of coding sheet\], and then four boxes across, and the addresses were /, E, @, A, and so on.
-I think they’re related to the [ASCII](/ASCII "ASCII") codes, or something like that—teleprinter codes.
+It’s called “Stroke E,” is the club \of people who worked on the computer\.
+The sheets were 32 lines \draws picture of coding sheet\, and then four boxes across, and the addresses were , E, @, A, and so on.
+I think they’re related to the ASCII(ASCII "ASCII") codes, or something like that—teleprinter codes.
 And in theory, it had 32 by 32—did it have 32 by 32, the store?
 Possibly; I don’t know.
 Anyway, these characters represented five bits, and we programmed, and the instructions were